radius-project/docs/docs/content/operations/control-plane/observability/tracing/zipkin.md

 ## Configure Kubernetes

-The following steps shows you how to configure Dapr to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster, and how to view them.
+The following steps shows you how to configure Radius control plane to send distributed tracing data to Zipkin running as a container in your Kubernetes cluster, and how to view them.

 ### Setup